 Freeze-dried and frozen Daphnia

 The biggest advantage of freeze-dried daphnia is convenience.
 You can simply buy a large supply and keep them in the freezer.
-They will still give your Bettas all the health benefits of live daphnia, without the risk of parasites, and you can coat them in medicines or multivitamins too.
+They will still give your Bettas all the health benefits of live daphnia, without the risk of some parasites, and you can coat them in medicines or multivitamins too.
 Of course, freeze-dried daphnia will not give your Bettas the same “thrill of the hunt” as live daphnia!
+Freeze-dried daphnia is very low in moisture, and should be pre-soaked for about 10 minutes before being offered to your Betta.

 You can also purchase frozen daphnia, which usually comes in small blocks.
 This is great because it’s highly convenient, but be careful of overfeeding.
 Make sure you cut the blocks into smaller pieces and thaw them out before feeding.